Overview

 Considerations for UNHCR’s engagement at country level

-At country level, the information manager (IM) should track the names of locations, coordinates, CODs and FODs, and Pcodes.
+At country level, the information management officer (IM0) should participate in meetings about CODs in Information Management Working Groups; track the names of locations, coordinates, CODs and Pcodes.
 (Pcodes are unique geographic (geo)identification codes, represented by combinations of letters or numbers, that identify a specific location or feature on a map or in a database.)
 Contact your local OCHA office for area-specific Pcodes or consult the website.

 Distribute information products, CODs and baseline data that are to be used by all partners.